Perniö railway station: History

 The exact location of the Helsinki–Turku railway on the territory of the municipality of Perniö was subject to debate among its locals: while the railway ended up being placed to the east of the Perniö parish village, another option was to have it cut through the village directly.
 However, the disturbance that would be inevitably caused to the village by passing trains was deemed an issue, and the option ended up being the more expensive out of the two as well.
 Additionally, the eastern option also allowed the railway to serve the Koski factories, close to the village of Paarskylä, in which the station carrying the name of the Perniö municipality was eventually built.

 The first train arrived in Perniö in September 1898, and the line was officially inaugurated on 1 February 1899.
 The village around the station began growing from the end of the 1890s; the first residences were constructed to the north of the station.
 The services of the station ended up being used by numerous local factories, and in 1925, the Perniön Maanviljelijäin Kauppa Oy sales company was founded; it constructed a granary and mill, as well as a machinery workshop on the premises of the station.
 Perniö was notable for its numerous warehouses that belonged to various local factories and wholesalers.

 The western end of the rail yard in Perniö posed notable challenges for train traffic; it had a level crossing over the entire rail yard and several sidings, and the railway itself curved strongly in the area.
 The level crossing was equipped with one of the first warning systems in the country, while the curve was equipped with a greaser in 1961 to extend the longevity of the rails.

-Passenger services in Perniö ceased on 29 May 1988, and the station became unmanned on 1 January 1990.
+Passenger services in Perniö ceased on 29 May 1988, and the station became unstaffed on 1 January 1990.
 Afterwards, the line of the railway was straightened in the vicinity of Perniö, and the new line was taken into use on 7 June 1992.
 Both the old and new lines were used in parallel for some time, due to the connection to the granary still being in use at the time.
 Freight services at the station ended on 1 July 1992, with the operating point being abolished on the same date.
 This prompted the dismantling of the station's rail yard in 1993.